Children's rights education: Value of children’s human rights education

-Children’s rights education in schools has value because it fulfills the obligations of countries to respect the rights of the child and implement the provisions of the Convention.
-But beyond the fulfillment of a legal obligation, children’s rights education has value for children.
-Felisa Tibbitts has suggested that child rights education can be expected to affect learners in three ways.
+Children’s rights education in schools fulfills the obligations of countries to respect the rights of the child and implement the provisions of the Convention.
+Beyond the fulfillment of a legal obligation, children’s rights education has value for children.
+Felisa Tibbitts suggests that child rights education can be expected to affect learners in three ways.
 First is in the providing of basic information and knowledge on the nature of rights and the specific rights that children are to enjoy.
 Children can be expected to have a more accurate and deeper understanding of rights.
 Second is in attitudes, values, and behaviors consistent with the understanding of rights.
 Children can be expected to have greater respect for the rights of others as shown in their attitudes and behaviors.
 Third is in empowering children to take action in support of the rights of others.
-Tibbitts refers to this as the 'transformational model' of rights education.
-Children here are more likely to take a stand in preventing or redressing human rights abuses.
-An example would be to support a victim of bullying and stand up against a bully in the school playground.
+Tibbitts refers to this as the "transformational model" of rights education.
+Children here are more likely to take a stand in preventing or redressing human rights abuses by, for example, supporting a victim of bullying and confronting a bully in the school playground.

-Research by Katherine Covell and R. Brian Howe (see the section on evaluations of children’s human rights education) shows evidence of the above effects.
+Research by Katherine Covell and R. Brian Howe provides evidence of the above effects.
 Compared to children who have not received children’s rights education, children who have received children's rights education are more likely to have an accurate and adult-like understanding of rights, to understand that rights and responsibilities are related, and to display socially responsible behaviors in support of the rights of others.